Jihong-Tang/KDD_project/README.md

 > Hello~ from

-# Topic
+# Topic and Title

-The topic is about the classification.
+Topic: classification.

+Title: COVID-19 Classification Based on Cough Sound

 # Data

-The data we are using is collected from the article of ...
+The data we are using is collected from Coswara (citation)...

 # Model